wdi-sg/flashcards-react/README.md

 When the user clicks a button, advance to the next card.

 #### Further
 The user can mark a card, "know well", "know", "don't know".
-Each answered card will be put into a different box on the screen.
+Each answered card will be put into a different box on the screen. (a sibling component)

 #### Further
 The user can guess the answer by entering it into a form input.
 If the user gets it wrong it can automatically go into "don't know"